Draža Mihailović: Defeat in the battle of the Neretva

-During Case White, the Italians heavily supported the Chetniks in the hope that they would deal a fatal blow to the Partisans.
+During Operation Weiss, the Italians heavily supported the Chetniks in the hope that they would deal a fatal blow to the Partisans.
 The Germans disapproved of this collaboration, about which Hitler personally wrote to Mussolini.
 At the end of February, shortly after his speech, Mihailović himself joined his troops in Herzegovina near the Neretva in order to try to salvage the situation.
 The Partisans nevertheless defeated the opposing Chetniks troops, who were in a state of disarray, and managed to go across the Neretva.
 In March, the Partisans negotiated a truce with Axis forces in order to gain some time and use it to defeat the Chetniks.
 While Ribbentrop and Hitler finally overruled the orders of their subordinates and forbade any such contacts, the Partisans benefited from this brief truce, during which Italian support for the Chetniks was suspended, and which allowed Tito's forces to deal a severe blow to Mihailović's troops.

 In May, the German intelligence service also tried to establish contact with Mihailović to see if an alliance against the Partisans was possible.
 In Kolašin, they met with a Chetnik officer, who did not introduce himself.
 They assumed they had met the general himself, but the man was possibly not Mihailović, whom Bailey reported being in another area at the same period.
 The German command, however, reacted strongly against any attempt at "negotiating with the enemy".

-The Germans then turned to their next operation, code-named Schwarz, and attacked the Montenegrin Chetniks. Đurišić appears to have suggested to Mihailović a short-term cooperation with the Germans against the Partisans, something Mihailović refused to condone. Đurišić ended up defending his headquarters at Kolašin against the Partisans.
+The Germans then turned to their next operation, code-named Operation Schwarz, and attacked the Montenegrin Chetniks. Đurišić appears to have suggested to Mihailović a short-term cooperation with the Germans against the Partisans, something Mihailović refused to condone. Đurišić ended up defending his headquarters at Kolašin against the Partisans.
 On 14 May, the Germans entered Kolašin and captured Đurišić, while Mihailović escaped.

 In late May, after regaining control of most of Montenegro, the Italians turned their efforts against the Chetniks, at least against Mihailović's forces, and put a reward of half-a-million lire for the capture of Mihailović, and one million for the capture of Tito.